Tommy Walter: Instrumental solo album and The Haunted House (2020-2024)

 On July 29, 2020, Walter released the instrumental album Supraliminal on the Position Music label.

 On April 6, 2021, Walter released a Kickstarter campaign for making a potential 5th album, 8 years after his last album, Somnambulist, due to articles revealing that a revival of MTV's Clone High was in development, is going to be released on HBO Max.
 The Kickstarter included a video which contained audio demos of the songs that would be recorded for said album.

 The campaign was a success getting a total of $43,782 from 486 backers.

 Then, a month later he would go on to transfer the campaign to Indiegogo.
 The success continued and the campaign managed to get to a total of $44,606 from 498 backers.

 On December 4, 2023, Walter announced on Instagram that Abandoned Pools' fifth studio album would be released January 16, 2024.
 The release of the album, The Haunted House, was pushed back from that date and ultimately released on January 25, 2024 for Kickstarter and Indiegogo supporters.
 On February 1, Walter announced that the first single from the album, "Aliens", would be released on March 1, with the album itself released on March 29 for the general public.

 Sixth Abandoned Pools album (2024-present)

 On August 2, 2024, Walter announced through social media that a new Kickstarter campaign would begin on August 6 to fund the recording for Abandoned Pools' sixth studio album.
+The singles "Einstein's Space and Van Gogh's Sky" and "My Unicorn" were released on May 29th, 2026 and July 24th, 2026 respectively.